shubhattin/os-config/linux/arch/DE.md

     - `Konsole` : Built in KDE terminal.
 Also enable proper `brahmic` script rendering in `Appearence > Complex Text Layout`
       - Download Nerd fonts from here [here](https://github.com/shubhattin/neovim-config/releases/tag/nerd-fonts), currently using `Caskaydia Cove NF, 10.50`
     - Or you could use Tilix
+  - Visual Studio Code `paru -S visual-studio-code-bin`
 - > _Not using flatpaks or snaps for some cases might be a better option if a good up to date version is avilable in system repository.
 It is suitable for browesers, electron apps, video players, system monitor tools.
 And may be avoided for some utitlities, creative software for multimedia_
 - Flatpak Setup
   - `sudo pacman -S flatpak discover`
   - Then open the discover app and in settings enable flathub. now you have a gui for flathub package management.
   - > **_In general you should prefer [AUR](https://aur.archlinux.org/) over flatpaks_**
 - Browsers
   - [x] Brave `paru -S brave-bin`
   - [x] Edge `flatpak install flathub com.microsoft.Edge` or `paru -S microsoft-edge-stable-bin`
   - [x] Chrome
 - Video Player
   - [x] VLC Media Player `sudo pacman -S vlc`
-- Partition Manager : Built in KDE Partition Manager
+- Partition Manager : Built in KDE Partition Manager `sudo pacman -S partitionmanager gparted`
   - Filelight for disk usage analysis `sudo pacman -S filelight`
 - Video Converter
   - [x] Alternative(s) to Wondershare i converter